olsonpm/starbound_lua-hooks/readme.md

 ### What is it?
 This mod enables dependent mods to run code inside vanilla starbound files without modifying the file themselves.
-See [how it works](#how-it-works) for further info.

 ### Why create it?